F5Networks/f5-bigip-runtime-init/SCHEMA.md

           value: 'file:///examples/declarations/example_5_do.json'
 example_6:
   description: >-
-    Replaces variables used within DO declaration with properties from instance metadata to configure hostname and self IP addresses on BIGIP device.
+    Replaces variables used within DO and AS3 declarations with properties from instance metadata to configure hostname, self IP addresses and pool members on BIGIP device.
   runtime_config:
     runtime_parameters:
       - name: HOST_NAME